Ecosystem services and the AgoraNatura blossom for your project

 - wet bogs with peat growth

-In the online form you enter the results of your calculation and briefly explain your procedure, if necessary upload an extra document to explain for certification.
+In the online form you enter the results of your calculation and explain your procedure, if necessary upload an extra document to explain for certification.
 You can use the “Qualitative factors” fields to communicate, for example, the average water level or peat thickness on your project area.

 If you do not achieve any additional climate performance with your project, please do not report any numbers.
 However, if you want to show a climate performance of your area that exists due to already existing obligations, use the fields “Qualitative factors” to communicate the relevant arguments and justify the classification of your area in the bloom.